Vehsamrak/backend-refactoring-challenge/README.md

 * Rename Service entity to JobCategory for better expression, and to "not use recerved keyword" good practice.
 I would ask team and business side to rename it in out Domain Dictionary as well, according to DDD principle.
 Rename table name as well.
 * Remove duplicated foreign keys (job_ibfk_3, job_ibfk_4).
 They are cascade, and can cause data loss in related tables
 * Semantically rename foreign keys (job_ibfk_1, job_ibfk_2)
+* Port was opened in MySQL container to enable external connection (make sence if docker used only for dev-environment)
+* Type "String" renamed to "string" to follow PSR-12